Judy occasionally returns to the U.S. and is available to visit congregations. Email her to extend an invitation to your congregation or organization.

 About Judy Chan’s ministry

-Rev. Judy Chan has been under appointment by the PC(USA) since 1994, several years before the “handover” of 1997, when Hong Kong’s sovereignty changed from being a British colony to becoming a Special Administrative Region (SAR) of China.
+Rev. Judy Chan has been under appointment in Hong Kong by the Presbyterian Church (U.S.A.) since 1994, several years before the “handover” of 1997, when Hong Kong’s sovereignty changed from being a British colony to a Special Administrative Region (SAR) of China.

-Judy is seconded to the Hong Kong Christian Council, where she is Executive Secretary for Communications.
-Her responsibilities include an ecumenical radio broadcasting ministry, English publications, and liaising with international churches.
-Her ministry is a joint appointment of the Presbyterian Church (U.S.A.), the Disciples of Christ, and the United Church of Christ Common Global Ministries Board.
+Judy is seconded to the Hong Kong Christian Council, where she is executive secretary for communications.
+Her responsibilities include serving as producer for the ecumenical Christian broadcasting ministry on public radio station RTHK, editor of English publications, and liaison with international churches.
+She is also involved in the Refugee Ministry Group, a network of Christian churches and organizations concerned about asylum seekers and refugees in Hong Kong.
+Her ministry is a joint appointment of the PC(USA) and the Disciples of Christ/United Church of Christ’s Common Global Ministries Board.

-Judy is a member of the World Association for Christian Communication and served as Vice Chairperson (2005-2008) and Treasurer (2008-2014) of the Asia region.
+Judy is a member of the World Association for Christian Communication and has served as vice chairperson (2005-2008) and treasurer (2008-2014) of the Asia region.

-Since the 1997 handover many people have asked Judy if anything has changed in Hong Kong.
-She says: “So much has happened since then—the Asian economic crisis, SARS, demonstrations against proposed subversion laws, the ongoing struggle for constitutional reform, and of course the ‘Occupy/Umbrella Movement’ for democratic elections that made worldwide news in late 2014.
-All these are challenges to the church in Hong Kong to put their faith into action while maintaining Christian unity to bring hope and love to the city.”
+Much has happened since the 1997 transfer: the Asian economic crisis, the SARS epidemic, demonstrations against proposed subversion laws, the ongoing struggle for constitutional reform, and the “Occupy/Umbrella Movement” for democratic elections that made worldwide news in late 2014.
+All of these have challenged the church in Hong Kong to put their faith into action while maintaining Christian unity to bring hope and love to the city.

-While Hong Kong people are proud to be reunited with the motherland, they are also passionate to preserve Hong Kong’s unique heritage and status as one of the leading global cities in China.
-Please pray that the people of Hong Kong will remain united and able to resolve tensions with their compatriots and the government on the mainland for the best realization of the 1997 “one country, two systems” policy.
-May God continue to guide the Christian community in the call to bring God’s justice, peace and reconciliation to bless Hong Kong and the nation.
+While the citizens of Hong Kong are proud to be reunited with the motherland, they are also passionate about preserving Hong Kong’s unique heritage and status as one of the leading global cities in China.
+The people of Hong Kong strive to resolve tensions with their compatriots and the government on the mainland for the best realization of the 1997 “one country, two systems” policy.
+The Christian community seeks to bring God’s justice, peace and reconciliation while sharing the Gospel of Jesus Christ with all.

 About Judy Chan